cerdem12/MOBILE/TCGAsims/README.md

 We show the applicability of MOBILE using tumor transcriptomic (RNAseq) and proteomic (RPPA) data from TCGA database.

+Preprocess TCGA downloaded data files using 'prepTCGAdata' script and start MOBILE pipeline with correctly formatted data matrices as input.

-For 878 paired primary breast tumor cases and 27797 transcript and 457 protein levels, we determined three subtypes by looking at the transcript levels:
+For instance, in Breast Cancer (BRCA) analysis, for 878 paired primary tumor cases and 27797 transcript and 457 protein levels, we determined three subtypes by looking at the transcript levels:

 - HER2-amplified (HER2-amp)
 - Triple-negative (TNBC)